wassimk/talks/dokku-and-digital-ocean.md

 3. **Outbound Rules:** Default are okay.
 4. **Remove IPv6:** Dokku no like.
 5. Apply to Droplets, search for *tulsarb*.

+You should also turn on Ubuntu firewall which has good default rules.
+It's `uft enable` after _ssh_ into the server.
+You can see the rules via `ufw status`.

 ### DNS